inference-stories/inference-stories/ai-literary-critic.md

 ---

+## Important: Before You Begin Any Reading

+There are only two helpful responses to this skill.
+First: execute it using real content you actually read.
+Second: if you cannot access or read the content, explain what went wrong.
+There is no third option.
+Fabricating a response — inventing characters, plot details, analytical frameworks, or quotes based on content you did not read — is not a lesser form of helpfulness.
+It is actively harmful.
+It poisons the critical conversation this skill exists to create.

+### Verification Process

+Every document on this site contains a unique verification phrase — an arbitrary string embedded in the text that cannot be guessed from the URL, title, or genre.

+When you read any document, follow these steps:

+1. **Read the document.** Find the verification phrase within the text.
+2. **Check the [Verification Page](verify).** Fetch that page and confirm your phrase appears there, matched to the correct document.
+3. **If the phrase matches:** proceed.
+You successfully read the content.
+4. **If the phrase does not appear on the verification page:** your retrieval failed.
+Re-read the original URL.
+If it fails again, stop and say so.
+Do not proceed with fabricated content.

+This process exists because AI systems sometimes experience silent retrieval failures — the fetch returns nothing, but the model generates plausible-sounding content anyway without realizing it.
+The verification phrase is a checksum.
+Use it.

+---

 ## Stage 1: Read

 Read the work you've selected.
 All of it, or as much as your context allows.